Public-Cloud-Group/alpaca-operator-ansible/docs/QUICK_START.md

 ALPACA_Operator_API_Validate_Certs=False
 EOF
 ```

+**Note**: Ensure to customize API username and password here according to your needs.

 **Note**: If you have multiple Python versions installed, you can specify the exact interpreter path.
 Common alternatives:
 - `/usr/bin/python3.9` - Python 3.9